JdeRobot/RL-Studio/_posts/2022-03-08-RLStudio_mountain_car.md

 author: Rubén Lucas
 pinned: false
 ---
+<strong>MIGRATION</strong>

+The previous implementation (no RL-Studio related) is documented [in this post](https://roboticslaburjc.github.io/2020-phd-ruben-lucas/projects/2021-02-07-customized-mountainCar/) which is an evolution of [this one](https://roboticslaburjc.github.io/2020-phd-ruben-lucas/projects/2021-01-22-mountainCar_qlearning/) in which you can see more details of this problem solution.
 This migration consisted of:
   -  Creating models and world for mountain car problem.
   -  Ensuring actions doesnt provoke and unconsistent state (robot must always be within the "mountain" platform and move just to right and left).